How to use Planned vs. Actual

 If you are on an Expert plan and do not see the ability to enable/disable Planned vs. Actual, you may need to update to the latest build of Office Timeline.
 You can download the latest build here.

-4. You can also enable/disable Planned vs. Actual from the side panel of the Edit Data tab
+- You can also enable/disable Planned vs. Actual from the side panel of the Edit Data tab.

 B) Edit tasks in the Edit Timeline tab

-You can drag and drop your Actual tasks in the Edit Timeline tab.
-When doing so, the line representing Planned will stay in place.
+You can drag and drop your Actual & Planned in the Edit Timeline tab.

 C) Edit Planned Start and End dates in the Edit Data tab